 At Begin, we know that brain growth is just one piece of early learning.
 Your child is unique, multi-faceted, and has limitless potential.
 Because our mission is to give every child their best start to achieving their fullest potential, we focus on skills critical for school and life success.

-We’ve simplified those skills into the Begin Approach through 5 C’s: Creativity, Critical Thinking, Curiosity, Character, and Core.
+We’ve simplified those skills into the Begin Approach through 5 C’s: Creativity, Critical Thinking, Curiosity, Character, and Core Skills.

 So what do those C’s look like for your 5-year-old?
 Let’s take a look!